 Mahmoud Wagih Mohamed PhD, BEng, MIET, MIEEE

 He previously worked as an undergraduate and postgraduate Research Assistant, at the University of Southampton (UK and Malaysia) on industrial collaborations and research projects (Intel; EPSRC Platform Grant), a Researcher Co-Investigator on Safeguard an EPSRC-SPRINT project, and has worked on consultancy projects (ECS Partners Ltd.) in 2017-2021.
 He was an EU-EnABLES funded PhD student from 2018 to 2020.
-He was a Hardware Verification Engineering Intern, in 2018, and a Research Intern, in 2020, at Arm Ltd. Currently, he is a researcher working on RF Power Transfer and Antenna Design on the EPSRC-funded Smart Cities platform grant.
+He was a Hardware Verification Engineering Intern, in 2018, and a Research Intern, in 2020, at Arm Ltd. Currently, he leads a Flexible Innovation Fund (FIF) project on RFID sensing as part of the EPSRC-funded Smart Cities platform grant.